Best Antivirus Software Android Central 2020

 Quietly keeping guard for malware

-Kaspersky works quickly to stop malware and doesn't use a lot of resources, so you don't experience any slowdown.
+Kaspersky works quickly to stop malware and doesn't use many resources, so you don't experience any slowdown.

 Best Basic Antivirus: VIPRE Advanced Security

-For a basic antivirus software program that doesn't use a lot of resources, or overwhelm with too many extra features, I recommend VIPRE.
+For a basic antivirus software program that doesn't use many resources or overwhelm with too many extra features, I recommend VIPRE.
 This program does a great job stopping malicious files during the download process and quarantining the threat before it has a chance to infect your computer.
 VIPRE also monitors your emails and will quarantine messages it suspects has malicious links or attachments.
-This allows you to open the messages in a safe environment then decide to either keep or toss it.
+This allows you to open the messages safely and then decide to either keep or toss it.

 Another reason I'm impressed with VIPRE is that it includes a firewall.
 This is the single most important tool after malware protection that should be included as part of your overall system security.
 VIPRE's firewall watches your internet connection and all the communications coming in and going out.
 This is an excellent way to keep hackers and other snoops from sneaking in, especially on public Wi-Fi that is less secure than home or work networks.